Sous Vide Baby Back Ribs with Honey-Spiced BBQ Sauce

 Lay your baby back ribs on a large cutting board, meat side down.
 Starting from the tip end of the ribs, remove the thin, papery membrane on the back by gripping it and pulling it away in one piece.
 Divide a full rack of baby back ribs into three or four portions by cutting through the meat in between the ribs.
 Rub all sides of the ribs generously with the homemade BBQ spice rub.

-Step 2: Bag it up and vacuum seal.
+Step 2: Bag it up and vacuum seal it.

 Prepare a few vacuum sealer bags by folding over the top so the rub or pork juice don’t touch the edges of the bags, which will affect a proper seal.
 Place the ribs in vacuum sealer bags or reusable sous vide bags.
 Add 4 drops of liquid smoke (if using) in each bag, unfold the tops, and vacuum seal.
 Leave the vacuum-sealed ribs in the fridge to marinate for a few hours, ideally overnight.